American Eagles men's soccer: Welcome to the post-season! (1977–1979)

 Returning every starter other than Vecchione from its first-ever NCAA tournament team, the Eagles had high hopes for 1979.
 But after three games against D1 opponents AU was only 0–2–1, falling at home to Navy in overtime (kicking off yet another new annual regional rivalry), tying the University of North Carolina-Chapel Hill at a tournament hosted by Division III Lynchburg College, and losing at home to Maryland.
 That would be last Eagles loss in the regular season, however, as they went 10–0–2 the rest of the way including home ties against Temple and Howard, compiling a 4–0–1 record to tie the Owls for first place in the East Division.
 Mehlert started platooning junior college transfer Bill Ruvo (Burlington County, NJ) in goal with returning junior ‘keeper Eric Berezin after Ruvo recovered from a fractured ankle suffered the second day of practice, and Ruvo would claim the position after Berezin was lost to a broken wrist 5 games into the streak.
 Against D1 teams, Ruvo would finish 10–2–1 with 7 shutouts, including 5 in a row.
 American would take the ECC East crown from Temple on penalty kicks after a 0–0 tie in Philadelphia, and crushed Rider 3–0 in the conference title game at Reeves Field.
 In the first round of the NCAA tournament, AU prevailed 1–0 in Charlottesville in their first-ever match against the University of Virginia, as freshman forward Mark DeBlois scored his team-leading 12th goal on a free kick from sophomore midfielder Billy Hylton.
 Unfortunately for the Eagles, as in 1978, Clemson was lurking in the next round—this time the quarterfinals.
 Thought they played a much closer match than the previous year, AU fell 0–1 to the Tigers on the road.
 DeBlois, senior midfielders Calderon and Doug Dugan, and junior midfielder Eduardo Lopez (a transfer from William & Mary where he was a two-time NCAA all-South region team selection) were all named to the all-ECC East Division team.
 To this day, 1979 (12–3–4 overall against D1 teams) stands as one of the three most-successful seasons in AU soccer history.
 But the Eagles would graduate 7 seniors (Calderon would be the 75th overall pick in the 1980 NASL Draft by the New England Tea Men, who shortly moved to Jacksonville), including key reserve defender Keith Tabatznik, who would go on to become the head coach at Georgetown (joining Vecchione as the second Eagle alum recruited to coach a local rival), posing the need for recruiting and rebuilding before they could continue their ascent to the heights of college soccer.

+Conference affiliations

+The soccer team has played in several conferences, detailed below: